-Quinoa- Quinoa is one of my favourite grains.
-It is gluten free and high in protien.
+Quinoa- Quinoa is one of my favorite grains.
+It is gluten-free and high in protein.
 I find it is best to soak it in water overnight before cooking to help with digestion.
-Quinoa is rich in minerals of magnesium and maganese.
+Quinoa is rich in minerals of magnesium and manganese.
 Minerals are essential to our bones, nervous system and even how our heart functions.
-Qunioa is also one of the highest forms of fiber in a grain.
-One study showed that it packs a 17-27 grams of per cup.
+Quinoa is also one of the highest forms of fiber in a grain.
+One study showed that it packs 17-27 grams of fiber per cup.

 Serves 4 dinner servings

 Yields 4 servings

 Need a quick and beautiful meal for your guests?
 This curried Cauliflower steak recipe will have them talking about dinner at your house for years to come.
 It's even a great plant based, gluten free option for any night of the week.